APOSTILLES & THE HAGUE CONVENTION

-Hague Conventions are created by agreement of members of the Hague Conference on Private and International Law.
+The apostille was introduce with the Hague Convention.
+Hague Conventions are created by agreement of members of the Hague Conference on Private and International.

 What are Hague Conventions?